 - Evaluate the evidentiary requirements of health care gatekeepers and the needs of stakeholders in health-related behavioral interventions.

 - Formulate long-term goals for high-impact health-related behavioral intervention research programs.

-- Use the best-fitting translational research models and intervention optimization frameworks to plan and conduct intervention research programs.
+- Use translational research models and optimization frameworks to guide intervention research.